bseverns/DiceLoop/README.md

 - **Probability-based glitching:** `density` is interpreted as a % chance that we crush the current sample.
 This keeps the behaviour simple and makes it easy to swap in other distributions (Gaussian, correlated noise, etc.).
-- **Feedback safety:** The limiter and explicit `constrain()` calls keep the feedback loop from rage quitting.
-Kill them if you want self-oscillation, but do it intentionally.
+- **Feedback safety:** The explicit `constrain()` calls keep the feedback loop from rage quitting.
+Yank them if you want full self-oscillation, but do it intentionally.

 ## Build & Flash
 Built with [PlatformIO](https://platformio.org/).
 From the repo root: